 What makes Rocky Marciano special?
 Well, for starters there’s the fact he began boxing seriously at the ripe old age of 23, turning pro at 25.
 For someone to take up the sport that late and go on to stunning success is unheard of.
-Rocky did learn some of the rudiments of fisticuffs as a youngster, and while stationed with the army in Europe he sparred regularly, but he really only began boxing with serious intent after his attempts to make it as a baseball player went nowhere.
-Not often (as in, never) does someone in their 20’s turn to prizefighting as “Plan B” and then go on to become a world champion.
+Rocky did learn some of the rudiments of fisticuffs as a youngster, and while stationed with the army in Europe he sparred regularly, but he really only began boxing with serious intent after his attempts to make it as a baseball player hit a dead end.
+Not often (as in, never) does someone in their twenties turn to prizefighting as “Plan B” and go on to be a world champion.
 Crazy.

-Then there’s the fact that, even back in the day, Rocky was a tad small for a heavyweight but was still a certified wrecking machine.
-Standing 5’10” and rarely weighing more than 185 lb., and in a time long before anyone started taking steroids, Marciano had to focus on being in nothing less than phenomenal condition to overcome disadvantages in size and weight.
-For example, when Marciano knocked out Joe Louis in 1951, the aging former champion was almost 30 pounds heavier.
+Then there’s the fact that, even back in the day, Rocky was a tad small for a heavyweight, but despite this he established himself as a certified wrecking machine.
+Standing 5’10” and rarely weighing more than 188 pounds, and in a time before anyone started taking steroids, Marciano had to focus on being in nothing less than phenomenal condition to overcome disadvantages in size and weight.
+For example, when Marciano knocked out Joe Louis in 1951, the aging former champion was almost thirty pounds heavier.
 But as they say, power is the great equalizer, and despite his small stature, Marciano could lower the boom like few fighters in boxing history.
-He blasted Louis out of the ring and then went on to achieve an amazing 88% knockout percentage before all was said and done.
+He blasted Louis out of the ring and then went on to achieve an amazing 88% knockout ratio before all was said and done.

-Admittedly, Rocky competed in a rather depleted heavyweight division, but he ducked no one and, thanks to his power, amazing stamina and ferocious attack, he holds wins over legends like Louis, Jersey Joe Walcott, Ezzard Charles and Archie Moore.
+Admittedly, Rocky competed in a rather depleted heavyweight division, but he ducked no one and, thanks to his power, ferocity and amazing stamina, he holds wins over such certified legends as Louis, Jersey Joe Walcott, Ezzard Charles and Archie Moore.
 His ring style necessitated taking shots, but he had a chin of granite and was down only twice, to Walcott and KO king Moore.
 He faced the best fighters of his time and stopped them all inside the distance; his one-punch pasting of Walcott for the title is one of the greatest, not to mention one of the most brutal, knockouts in boxing history.
 He featured in three contests hailed by Ring magazine as Fight Of The Year, and his reputation as a relentless, all-action punching machine made him a hot ticket; huge crowds came to all of his title fights.
 But then, suddenly, it was over.

 At the time no one was particularly vexed about Rocky’s undefeated record one way or the other.
 Sure it was an impressive run, but back then defeats were not viewed as the terrible disgrace they are today.
 Losses were part of the game.
 Marciano’s spotless win streak was regarded as something weird and freakish as much as it was seen as a testament to his pugilistic greatness.
 More to the point, at the time few, if any, historians and boxing scribes saw Rocky as the “TBE” of the heavyweight division.
-Almost all rated Louis, Jack Dempsey, James J. Jeffries, Gene Tunney and Jack Johnson as superior and all of those fighters had tasted defeat.
-Marciano’s image as an all-time great was something that developed and gained credence more in hindsight, his stature rising on a tide of nostalgia in the 1960s and 70s.
+Pretty much everyone rated Louis, Jack Dempsey, James J. Jeffries and Jack Johnson as superior, and all of those fighters had tasted defeat.
+Marciano’s image as an all-time great was something which gained credence more in hindsight, his stature rising on a tide of nostalgia in the 1960s and 70s.

 Today it’s difficult to determine his standing when the heavyweight division has become the domain of guys who belong at the top of a beanstalk.
-A fight between a 188 lb Marciano and a 250 lb Lennox Lewis for example, is a non-starter for obvious reasons.
+A fight between a 188 pound Marciano and a 250 pound Lennox Lewis, for example, is a non-starter for obvious reasons.
 And yet, a list of history’s greatest heavyweight champions that doesn’t include the name ‘Rocky Marciano’ is generally viewed as misguided.
 His power, strength, toughness and will-to-win, plus his victories over some truly great names, guarantee him pugilistic immortality.

 But as for 49-0 …